kevinlee9/Semantic-Segmentation/README.md

 - [x] Semi and weakly Supervised Semantic Segmentation Using Generative Adversarial Network: ICCV2017, use SegNet as D, treat fake as new class
   - weakly, use conditionalGan, pixel-level, image-level, generated data are included in loss. performance boosts less when increasing fully data
 - [ ] generative adversarial learning towards Fast weakly supervised detection: CVPR2018
+- [x] Adaptive Affinity Field for Semantic Segmentation: ECCV2018, semantic affinity. add a pairwise term in seg **loss**(similarity metric: KL divergence), use an adversarial method to determine optimal neighborhood size

 #### context
-- [ ] Context Encoding for Semantic Segmentation: CVPR2018
+- [x] Context Encoding for Semantic Segmentation: CVPR2018
 - [ ] The Role of Context for Object Detection and Semantic Segmentation in the Wild: CVPR2014
 - [ ] Objects as Context for Detecting Their Semantic Parts: CVPR2018
 - [ ] Exploring context with deep structured models for semantic segmentation: TPAMI2017